 Having an effective stack size in poker is less about how much you have than what you do with it.
 Smaller stacks tend to limit the moves you can make and compel you to play cautiously, while larger stacks expand your gameplay options and allow for riskier plays.

 Having more chips to work with certainly makes it easier to control the outcome of any given round.
-You can be aggressive and force passive players to fold early, but there’s always the chance that bold plays can backfire.
+You can be aggressive and force passive players to fold early, but there’s always the chance of bold plays backfiring.

 On the other hand, smaller stacks may reduce your playmaking potential, forcing you to play every hand as if it were your last.
 Because mistakes are far more costly, you should only bet on hands that have a high chance of winning.

 Play conservatively at first — don’t worry too much if you miss a hand now and then.
 Once a few opponents have smaller stacks than you, you can make more ambitious plays and see out more rounds.
-After all, the aim is to be the last one standing – you can’t do that with a shrinking stack.
+After all, the aim is to be the last one standing, and you can’t do that with a shrinking stack.

-Once you can assess the average stack size after every move, you will always have an idea of where you stand relative to other players.
+Once you can assess the average stack size after every move, you’ll always have an idea of where you stand relative to other players.
 You want to be at (or above) the average at any given point in the game.
-Of course, that’s easier said than done in a game where chance is involved.
+Of course, that’s easier said than done in a game involving chance.

 Combining traditional poker theory with the fundamentals of stack size will make you a better player, provided you’re willing to gain experience and learn from your mistakes.
 You’ll eventually be able to read other players more accurately, using their stack size against them.

 If you want to test your skills and play poker online, register with BetMGM for an extensive selection of games.
-We have a wide range of tables to choose from, with daily competitions, giveaways and bonus rewards for members.
+We have a wide range of tables to choose from, with daily competitions, unconventional poker tips, giveaways, and bonus rewards for members.